 About This Structure

-The well's location on the south side of the island, far from the Money Pit and Smith's Cove, suggests that activity during the medieval period was not confined to the northeastern corner of the island.
-Combined with the elevated silver readings, the well raises the possibility of a broader operational footprint by whoever was working on Oak Island 800 years ago.
+The well''s location on the south side of the island, far from the Money Pit and Smith''s Cove, suggests that activity during the medieval period was not confined to the northeastern corner of the island.
+Combined with the elevated silver readings, the well raises the possibility of a broader operational footprint by whoever was working on Oak Island in the 11th and 12th centuries.

 Subsequent episodes saw archaeologist Laird Niven and his team expand their investigation to include a nearby stone wall on Lot 26 with a massive oak tree growing out of it.
 The reasoning was that the wall must pre-date the tree, so dating the tree would provide a minimum age for the wall.
 An expert consulted by the team suggested that if someone wanted to hide evidence of underground digging, the middle of a wall would be an ideal concealment location.